ministryofjustice/cloud-platform/README.md

 ## Link checker

-This repository has a GitHub Action that checks all links `*.md` files and creates an issue if it returns !200.
+This repository has a GitHub Action that checks all links in `*.md` files and creates an issue if the link returns 404 or 5xx or similar.
 If you have a link that doesn't resolve, please update the `.ignore-links` file containing the full FQDN.

 [rds-port-forward]: https://github.com/ministryofjustice/cloud-platform-terraform-rds-instance#access-outside-the-cluster
 [environments repository]: https://github.com/ministryofjustice/cloud-platform-environments